WICG/web-preferences-api/README.md

 ## Open Questions

-- Should getSupported be asynchronous?
-It was originally but has been changed to synchronous because it is unlikely to be a performance bottleneck and it makes the API easier to use.
 - Where should the PreferenceManager interface be exposed?
     - It is currently exposed on the `navigator` object, is this best?
-    - It is currently exposed even in insecure contexts, is this okay?
-(For the same reasons it's not user activation locked I think this is fine)
     - It is currently only exposed to Window, should it also be exposed to Service and/or Web Workers?

 ## Acknowledgements